Japan in November is a special time of year – crimson and golden autumn leaves meet winter illuminations

 1. Rikugien Gardens (Momiji)

-A top viewing spot for autumn colors, Rikugien Gardens is located in the Bunkyo area of the city and is considered to be one of the most beautiful gardens in Tokyo.
-Between late November and early December is the best time for viewing, visitors flock to the park to see the illuminations of the bright red maple leaves set against the backdrop of the serene, landscaped gardens.
-During the festival period, food vendors also set up stalls, and the trees are lit up during the evenings until 9 pm.
+A top spot for viewing autumn colors, Rikugien Gardens is situated in the Bunkyo area of the city and is considered one of the most beautiful gardens in Tokyo.
+Between late November and early December is the best time for viewing; visitors flock to the park to see the illuminations of the bright red maple leaves set against the backdrop of the serene, landscaped gardens.
+During the festival period, food vendors also set up stalls, and the trees are lit up during the evenings until 9 PM.

 - Interesting Fact: During the early part of the 18th century the gardens became neglected until it was purchased and restored by Iwasaki Yataro, a businessman best known as the founder of the Japanese company Mitsubishi.